The 8 best dehumidifiers – combat condensation and mould, plus dry laundry quickly with our tried-and-tested favourites

 Although the De'Longhi DEX212F 12L Tasciugo AriaDry Dehumidifier is on the more expensive side, its sleek appearance is matched by its performance when it comes to drying laundry.

-However, if you live in an apartment meaning your drying options are limited to heated airers or tumble dryers, we feel that it is definitely a purchase worth considering.
+However, if you live in an apartment, meaning your drying options are limited to heated airers or tumble dryers, we feel that it is definitely a purchase worth considering.

 Read our full DeLonghi DEX212F 12L Tasciugo AriaDry Dehumidifier review for more detail.

-Best desiccant dehumidifier
+Best dehumidifier for cold rooms

 Great for colder spaces